 - 2010: University of Kent

 Participants to these postgraduate workshops have shared the results of their research on this blog.
 Thank you in particular to Dr Mary Guy (Essex workshop – 2013) for reflecting on her use of comparative law in her PhD (click here) and her book (Competition policy in healthcare – Frontiers in insurance-based and taxation-funded systems) as well as Dr Aristi Volou (Cambridge workshop – 2018) for presenting the findings of her PhD (Engagement between legal orders in the context of socio-economic rights).
+Dr Luca Siliquini-Cinelli (Nottingham workshop – 2011), BACL rep for Dundee, explains how the PG workshop contributed to deciding to spend a time in South Africa for his PhD.

 Picture Credit: Murray Edwards College, Cambridge